AronFrish/Frishberg-Chess-Structure/README.md

 The final result is a board with 38 "protections", averaging 2.2 "protections" per piece.

-I also rendered structures with 2 pieces, 3 pieces, ...
+I also rendered structures with 2 pieces, 3 pieces, ..., which are stored in the "results" folder.